 The different Tibetan Buddhist schools disagree as to whether Samantabhadra or Vajradhara is the true primordial Buddha.
 However, these deities are quite similar and therefore the conflict is mostly semantic.
 This Vajradhara statue is depicted with the crown and jewels of a Bodhisattva.
 However, Samantabhadra would typically be adorned in a more conservative manner.

 Vajradhara is believed to be the essence of the enlightened mind.
-As such, Tibetan Buddhists believe he is the Tantric form of Shakyamuni.
+As such, Tibetan Buddhists believe he is the Tantric form of Shakyamuni Buddha.
 The Guru Tilopa is believed to have received the Mahamudra dictation directly from Vajradhara through visions and other extraordinary means.
 Additionally, the “State of Vajradhara” is synonymous with the realization of enlightenment.

 Vajradhara Statue Features:

-This statue was handmade using the traditional lost wax sculpting method.
-As a result, the statue is an original depiction of the primordial Buddha – Vajradhara.
+The statue is an original depiction of the primordial Buddha – Vajradhara.
 For many centuries, the Nepali artisans have been the preferred source of the Tibetan monasteries for Buddhist sculpture and ritual items.
 Therefore, the new owner can rest assured they have procured a monastic quality statue.
 Click here to learn more about the Nepali artisans.